liamhays/flipwire/README.md

 - `launch <app>`: launch a `.fap` file on the Flipper.
 - `ls <dir>`: list a directory on the Flipper.
 - `alert`: play an alert on the Flipper to help you find it.
+- `synctime`: sync the Flipper's clock to the computer's clock.

 ## Flipper paths
 The Flipper uses a Unix-style path system to specify paths in internal